 Concurrent enrollment: All hours of work at an internship for credit must take place on or after the first day of the term in which the student will register and for which the student will receive credit and be completed on or before the last date of the same term.
 Retroactive requests for credit will not be granted - no exceptions.

 Internships are an important part of the Master of Public Administration’s curriculum.
-Internships offer students a chance to work in an area of interest and allow them the time and experience necessary to evaluate their future career opportunities.
+Internships offer students a chance to work in an area of interest and allow the time and experience necessary to evaluate future career opportunities.
 Internships provide an opportunity to:

 - Increase your ability to find employment

-- Master of Public Administration students are REQUIRED to complete a 3-unit internship (135 minimum total hours) within the span of one semester.
+- Master of Public Administration students are required to complete a 3-unit internship (135 minimum total hours) within the span of one semester.

 Finding an internship is similar to the process of securing employment.
 Students need to contact organizations of interest and apply for an internship in the same way that they would a job.

 - Plan ahead!
 Depending on location, apply 6-9 months before your planned start date.